mrwoof/google-chat-takeout-reader/README.md

     - And of course `static/img/chat-reader-logo.png` so you don't have ae broken imnage in the header
 - Open that file in Google Chrome
 - Select the directory containing your _uncompressed_ Google Chat Takeout files (this won't work on `.zip` or `.tgz` files -- you need to unzip them first)
+- Grant permission for your browser to view the files on the file system
 - See your chats

 That's it!